TosbackCgusBridge-Bot/CGUs-versions/Bitcasa/Privacy Policy.md

 8\.
 Our Policy Toward Children

 Our Services are not directed to persons under 13.
 We do not knowingly collect personally identifiable information from children under 13.
 If a parent or guardian becomes aware that his or her child has provided us with Personal Information without their consent, he or she should contact us at privacy@bitcasa.com.
-If we become aware that a child under 13 has provided us with Personal Information, we will take steps to delete such information from our files.

 9\.
 Contacting Us